 There are actually many different types of safety bed rails for seniors available on the market.
 For the most part, these bed rails are easily installed and are easily held in place.
-However, each different type of bed rail offers slightly different functionality and we will now take a look at closer at each one.
+However, each different type of bed rail offers slightly different functionality, and we will now take a closer look at each one.

 1. Bed Rails With Support Legs

-Bed rails with legs as the name indicates are bed rails that have two legs that rest on the floor.
+Bed rails with legs, as the name indicates, are bed rails that have two legs that rest on the floor.
 These legs provide support when the user exerts force on them.
-This type of bed rail also has a horizontal part which fits under the mattress of the bed to hold the rail in place as well as provide stability.
+This type of bed rail also has a horizontal part that fits under the bed’s mattress to hold the rail in place and provide stability.
 This is a great bed rail if you typically have problems getting back up after being in a laying position.

 2. Bed Rails Without Legs

-These type of bed rails have an L shape without any supporting legs.
-The horizontal part of the L fits under the mattress and is best suited for king or queen sized beds.
-If you have a light mattress or a smaller mattress then this type of bed rail is not suitable since it may raise the entire mattress when force is exerted on the rails.
+These types of bed rails have the L shape without any supporting legs.
+The horizontal part of the L fits under the mattress and is best suited for a king or queen-sized bed.
+If you have a light mattress or a smaller mattress, this bed rail is unsuitable since it may raise the entire mattress when force is exerted on the rails.

 3. Fold Down/Swing Away Bed Rails

-Fold down or swing down bed rails are moveable rails and there must be enough space next to the bed at all times for them to work properly.
-These bed rails actually swing as the name implies, outwards as well as downwards.
+Fold-down or swing-down bed rails are moveable rails, and there must be enough space next to the bed at all times for them to work properly.
+As the name implies, these bed rails actually swing outwards and downwards.
 This allows you to easily move the bed rail out of your way whenever needed.

 4. Bed Handles

-These are simply handles which are attached to the sides of a bed at a fixed point.
+These are simply handles that are attached to the sides of a bed at a fixed point.
 They are very minimalist and easy to install.